 - Prevent your child from rolling out of bed.
 Infants and small children can roll out of bed quickly, even when you are watching them closely.
 Keep the crib or bed guardrails up at all times while your child is in bed.
 If you have an infant in an incubator, always shut the sides and portholes (doors) tightly before you walk away from the bedside.

 - Make a clear path for your child.
 Use enough overhead lighting to make it easy for your child to see while he moves around his room.
 If your child wears glasses, have him wear them especially while he is out of bed.
-Ask a caregiver to clean liquid spills or remove objects that may block your child's way.
+Ask a healthcare provider to clean liquid spills or remove objects that may block your child's way.
 Always stay close to help your child if he is walking with an IV pole or other equipment.
 Stay very close to your child at all times if he is weak, sleepy, or cannot see very well.

 How can I help decrease medication errors?

 - Your child should always wear an identification (ID) band.
 Make sure all the information on your child's ID band is correct before he puts it on.
 Do not let your child remove his ID band, even if he says it is uncomfortable.
-Ask your child's caregiver to loosen the band or make it more comfortable while your child is in the hospital.
+Ask your child's healthcare provider to loosen the band or make it more comfortable while your child is in the hospital.